shabegom/buttons/README.md

 - **Command:** Click the Button to run a Command from the Command Palette
 - **Link:** Click the Button to open a URL or URI
 - **Calculate:** Click the Button to run a math calculation.
 Calculate Buttons can reference lines from the note
-- **Prepend Template:** Click the Button to prepend a template into the current note
-- **Append Template:** Click the Button to append a template into the current note
+- **Template:** Click the Button to prepend, append, insert, or create a new note from a template note
-- **Add Template at Line:** Click the Button to add a template into the current note at the specified line
+- **Text:** Clock the Button to prepend, append, insert, or create a new note with specified text
-- **New Note From Template:** Create a new note and populate it with a template
 - **Swap:** A Swap Button is a special type of Inline Button.
 With a Swap Button you can run a different type of Button on each click

 **Action:** Depending on what **Button Type** you choose, you will choose an Action to perform:
 - **Command:** Choose the Command Palette Command to run
 - **Link:** Write the URL or URI
 - **Calculate:** Write the math equation
+- **Template:** choose Prepend, Append, New Note, or Line and the template you want to use:
-- **Prepend Template:** Choose the Template to prepend
+    - **Prepend Template:** Click the Button to prepend a template into the current note
-- **Append Template:** Choose the Template to append
+    - **Append Template:** Click the Button to append a template into the current note
-- **Add Template at Line:** Coose the template and write the line you would like it inserted at
+    - **Add Template at Line:** Click the Button to add a template into the current note at the specified line
     - **New Note From Template:** Choose the Template, Write the name of the new note, Choose wether the new note should open in a split pane
+- **Text:** choose Prepend, Append, New Note, or Line and the text you want to use:
+    - **Prepend Template:** Click the Button to prepend text into the current note
+    - **Append Template:** Click the Button to append text into the current note
+    - **Add Template at Line:** Click the Button to add text into the current note at the specified line
+    - **New Note From Template:** Write the name of the new note, Choose wether the new note should open in a split pane
 - **Swap:** Write the button-block-ids of the Buttons the Swap Button will be on each click `[id1, id2]` (for more information on Swap Buttons, see below)

 **Remove:** You can remove the Button after you click it.
 You can also remove other Buttons in the note by supplying an array of button-block-ids `[id1, id2]`